Dr. Iverson Bell, Jr. Faculty Fellowship Award

 The candidate must be:

-• Junior or mid-career faculty (instructor, assistant or associate professor rank) within an academic institution or equivalent status in a community-based medical system who are, or who identify as, URiM according to AAMC criteria: Black, Mexican-American, Native American (American Indian, Alaska Native, Native Hawaiian), and mainland Puerto Rican populations
+• Junior or mid-career faculty (instructor, assistant or associate professor rank) within an academic institution or equivalent status in a community-based medical system who are, or who identify as, URiM according to AAMC criteria.

 The institution: